beliir/simple-fetch/README.md

 # or
 npm i

-# run json-server and express-server
+# run json and express servers
 yarn dev
 # or
 npm run dev